Bookkeeping for Rental Properties: A How-To Guide

 While digitizing is key, you also need to know what to save.
 Your goal is to have a complete paper trail for every financial transaction related to your properties.
 This includes lease agreements, bank statements, mortgage statements, and records of all rent payments.
 On the expense side, keep digital copies of every receipt for repairs, maintenance, and supplies.
 Don’t forget the big-ticket items, either.
 Your property taxes and insurance premiums are major expenses, but they’re also fully deductible, so keep those statements handy.
 Having these documents organized is essential for substantiating your claims and maximizing your deductions.
 An expert in real estate tax services can help you identify every document you need.

-Create a Monthly Reconciliation Habit
+Build a Simple Monthly Reconciliation Habit

 Don’t wait until the end of the year to sort through your finances.
 Keep track of your rental property expenses regularly, ideally every month.
 Set aside a recurring time—say, the first Saturday of every month—to sit down and reconcile your books.
 This means comparing your bank and credit card statements against your digital records to ensure everything matches up.
 This simple habit helps you catch potential errors or fraudulent charges early.
 It also gives you a real-time understanding of your property’s cash flow and profitability, allowing you to adjust your strategy as needed.
 Consistent reconciliation transforms tax time from a frantic scramble into a simple review of records you’ve already organized.